 MA Entrance Requirements

-- The folio should show the range of your creative and technical abilities, communicate your inspirations and ideas – most importantly, it should demonstrate how you think.
+- The portfolio should show the range of creative and technical abilities and communicate inspirations and ideas.

-- Please submit up to ten digital images of finished work or work in progress.
-Each main image can be accompanied by up to six supporting images of relevant visual research or preparatory work, such as 3D models, drawings, sketchbook scans or contextual references that are relevant to your creative thinking.
+- Applicants should submit up to 10 digital images of finished work or work in progress.
+Each main image can be accompanied by up to six supporting images of relevant visual research or preparatory work, such as 3D models, drawings, sketchbook scans or contextual references that are relevant to their creative thinking.

-- Images must be in JPG or PNG format (2MB max, and we prefer 1024 x 768 pixels or greater) or videos in MOV, MP4 or M4V (80MB max) format.
+- Images must be in JPG or PNG format (2MB max, and 1024 x 768 pixels or greater are preferred) or videos in MOV, MP4 or M4V (80MB max) format.

 Cross College Requirements

 For full details of cross-College entrance requirements and portfolio requirements (if applicable), see MA Entrance Requirements.